mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 File location
 ===============
 **northarrow**
-The North arrow image is located at images/. you can replace the north arrow image an use a different image as northarrow.
+The "North arrow" image is located at images/.
+You can replace the "North arrow" image to use a different image as northarrow.

 **print templates**
 You find the print templates at app/Resources/MapbenderPrintBundle/templates/.
 Create your own print template to provide an individual output for your application.